Kinu Grinders

 The Benefits of Partaking In Freshly Ground Coffee

 Would you intentionally drink stale coffee?
 That’s what you risk every time you buy pre-ground coffee.
-However, with freshly ground coffee, you get a fuller and flavor-filled experience with each sip.
+However, freshly ground coffee gives you a fuller and flavor-filled experience with each sip.

-Did you know that coffee remains fresh for only 30 minutes after you grind it?
+Did you know coffee remains fresh for only 30 minutes after you grind it?
 Yes, that’s a fact.
-Whole grain roasted coffee, on the other hand, remains fresh for up to two weeks and stays longer if unroasted.
+On the other hand, whole-grain roasted coffee remains fresh for up to two weeks and stays longer if unroasted.
 So, partaking in freshly ground coffee is the only way to get that distinctive taste.

 Why Do You Need a Coffee Grinder?